 ‘Well, I like steam trains, so I’d add Glasgow Transport Museum to the list.
 Sorry, I mean the Riverside Museum of Transport and Travel.
 Except you’re best to go in school term-time as otherwise it’s full of skirlin bairns.
 I mean screaming children.
 Or do I mean weans?
 It’s ‘weans’ in the west…’

 ‘Still a brilliant venue nonetheless.
 Amazing Zaha Hadid designed architecture.
 That’s better.
 And I like shopping, so…..’

 ‘OK, then.
 For some folk, the Glasgow shopping experience should be on the list.
 Not so much for the Buchanan Galleries or the St Enoch Centre.
 They’re just like the vast shopping malls elsewhere in the UK.
 Could be anywhere – just faceless 21st-century retailing.
 No, I’m thinking, uhmm, Princes Square – decent cup of coffee in there, in my time – or some of these exclusive individual boutique shops in the Merchant City.
-I used to be forever writing stuff about Glasgow being the second-largest retail centre in the UK, but I’m not even sure that’s true.
+And Princes Square has just been voted as Scotland's Favourite Building from the last 100 years.
+Anyway, I used to be forever writing stuff about Glasgow being the second-largest retail centre in the UK, but I’m not even sure that’s true.
 Big enough, anyway. ‘

 ‘Yes, agreed.
 You’d have to put Glasgow shopping as part of the Glasgow must see or must experience.
 OK, you’ve nominated - not in order - Glasgow School of Art - guided tours available here now you say - (and you could also have put the Mackintosh House in there); then you said Cafe Gandolfi and/or The Ubiquitous Chip, Kelvingrove Museum, The Riverside Museum.
 What about the Burrell Collection?’